Planning For a Successful School Year after Divorce

 Chat With a Florida Divorce Lawyer

-If you have concerns about transitions associated with divorce and ensuring that you and your family are taken care of, contact our experienced Davie, Florida family law attorneys at Trachman & Ballot-Lena, P.A. today to find out how we can help.
+If you have concerns about transitions associated with divorce and ensuring that you and your family are taken care of, contact our experienced Fort Lauderdale, Florida family law attorneys at Trachman & Ballot-Lena, P.A. today to find out how we can help.